 This 80:20 rule may not work for everyone, especially if you’ve been advised that you should avoid high fat foods altogether (see note below), but it helped me to lower my cholesterol last year by keeping me on track.
 I’ve stuck to this rule ever since and have managed to keep my LDL (‘bad’ cholesterol) levels low and my HDL (‘good’ cholesterol) levels high.

-Also (and I never thought I’d say this!) there are actually lots of recipes for cholesterol-friendly meals that taste great, so I don’t really feel that deprived in my 80% time anymore and don’t crave the ‘20% foods’ as much as I used to.
+Also (and I never thought I’d say this!) there are actually loads of recipes for cholesterol-friendly meals that taste great, so I don’t really feel that deprived in my 80% time anymore and don’t crave the ‘20% foods’ as much as I used to.
 If you don’t believe me, try these:-

 - French Toast with Maple Syrup

 - Pancake with Yoghurt & Berries

 Note:- There are a few conditions that cause people to have more difficulty in clearing triglycerides (a form of dietary fat found in meat, dairy produce and cooking oils) from their blood after eating a fatty meal.
 High triglyceride levels can result in low HDL (‘good’ cholesterol) levels, so if you have one of these conditions, your doctor may advise against eating fatty foods altogether.
 For more information on triglycerides and the associated conditions, click here.
 Please consult your doctor before embarking on any dietary changes.